 - Hot, flushed cheeks.

-If the teething infant symptoms are severe, lasting more than a few days, contact your doctor.
+Contact your doctor if the teething symptoms are severe and last more than a few days.

 Teething Symptoms and Solutions